 Pretty much every lens you’ve ever looked through has a lens coating.
-Be it a camera lens, a rifle scope, a binocular, and a spotting scope.
+Be it a rangefinder, a camera lens, a rifle scope, a binocular, and a spotting scope.
 All kinds of optics need to transmit light from one end to the other for the user to see where it is pointed at.

 Let’s Dive Into the Different Types of Lens Coatings

 Anti-reflective coatings are the industry standard and a must have on any optic.
 They reduce reflection and glare, thereby allowing you to see a clearer and brighter picture.
 Reflection means light loss, and you lose anywhere from 4 to 6 percent per surface.

 When you realize there could easily be 10 surfaces in a modern optic, the amount of light you lose really starts to add up.
 That reflective light then becomes glare, which reduces the clarity of your picture.

 Glare causes reduced contract, blurriness, and a difficulty seeing fine details.
 This is why AR is so important to look for in an optic.
 A single layer of this kind of coating can reduce light loss to 1.5 to 2 percent!